Icarium12/odin-recipes/README.md

-Created a Food recipe website
+Created a Food recipe website.
-Practiced using differnt html tags and also linking differnt pages relatively
+Practiced using differnt html tags and also linking different pages relatively